solidjs-community/solid-primitives/packages/start/README.md

 - [`createServerCookie`](#createservercookie) - Provides a getter and setter for a reactive cookie, which works isomorphically.
 - [`createUserTheme`](#createusertheme) - Creates a Server Cookie providing a type safe way to store a theme and access it on the server or client.
+- [`useUserAgent`](#useuseragent) - Creates a Server Cookie providing a type safe way to store a theme and access it on the server or client.

 ## Installation